March 9 - June 1, 2014

 Discover the artist behind the armor.
 Samurai: Beyond the Sword explores artworks that project the image of the samurai not only as fierce warriors but also as patrons of the arts and sophisticated artists and scholars.
-See the exhibition beginning March 9 at the DIA.
+Tickets are on sale now.

 Support the DIA